 - Get yourself some good hiking boots instead of high heels

 - Yes, your dress will get dirty.
 It’s outside.
-Good thing though is that your dress can be cleaned if you’re really worried about it.
+The good thing though is that your dress can be cleaned if you’re really worried about it.

 - Animals.
 Please be aware of your surroundings with each step.
 The park is full of animals so it would be best to wear bells or talk loudly as you hike.